 5 Questions: Braddock: Missing in Action III

 If Braddock was imprisoned all those years, he would not have been present for the Fall of Saigon and he certainly would not have had the chance to get married and impregnate his wife.
-I was around in the 80’s, I don’t recall a huge demand for a third Missing in Action movie, but when the original was your studio’s top grossing film, I guess you keep churning them out and to hell with continuity!
+I was around in the 80’s, I don’t recall a huge demand for a third Missing in Action movie, but when the original was your studio’s top grossing film, I guess you keep churning them out and to hell with continuity… Menahem wanted paid!

 This may have been the one scenario where being Chuck Norris is not a good thing.
-He’s such a confident man that Norris’ confidence carried over to his character James Braddock.
-So the mere site of his wife’s bracelet on the arm of a body being wheeled out of the blown up apartment building he and his wife called home was enough for him to believe his wife was dead.
-Most men would likely have freaked out and ripped the sheet off and wanted to see with their own eyes that it was their wife, but not Chuck Norris… oh no, Chuck Norris doesn’t need some forensics guys to tell him anything, just like Chuck Norris doesn’t need some forensics guy telling him anything.
+Chuck Norris is such a confident man that Norris’ confidence carried over to his character James Braddock.
+So the mere site of his wife’s bracelet on the arm of a body being wheeled out of the blown up apartment building he and his wife called home was enough for Braddock to believe his wife was dead.
+Most men would likely have freaked out and ripped the sheet off and want to see with their own eyes that it was their wife, but not Braddock… oh no, Braddock doesn’t need some forensics guys to tell him anything, just like Chuck Norris doesn’t need some forensics guy telling him anything.

-The question should be, why didn’t General Quoc just kill Braddock and Van right along with Mrs. Braddock in the jungle, but that would violate basic movie rules.
+The question should be, why didn’t General Quoc (Aki Aleong) just kill Braddock and Van right along with Mrs. Braddock in the jungle, but we all know that would violate basic action movie rules.
 (Although if Braddock was shot dead in the jungle, Cannon would have still come up with a way to have Chuck star in Missing in Action 4) But back to that set up, it was a good piece of business and if General Quoc came up with it, he really should have given up on keeping the war going and gone into engineering.

 It is child endangerment city for the orphanage kids with Braddock in charge.
-He loads them up in a truck that is being chased by a helicopter and narrowly gets them out of the truck before the copter blows it up.
-He’s marching them for miles through the jungle without any rest, food or water.
-He takes them up in a plane and then has to make a crash landing.
-Sure he eventually got them to safety but those kids are going to be screwed up for the rest of their lives.
+He loads them up in a truck that is being chased by a helicopter and narrowly gets them out of the truck before the helicopter blows the truck up.
+Braddock marches the orphans for miles through the jungle without any rest, food or water.
+Braddock then takes the kids up in a plane only to have to make a crash landing.
+Sure Braddock eventually got all the orphans to safety but those kids are probably going to be screwed up for the rest of their lives.
 Thanks Braddock.

 You be the judge…